richard-vh/iceberg-spark-hol/step-by-step-guides/Section 2: Demonstrating Iceberg Capabilities across the Data Lifecycle and Cloudera Product Stack.md

 ## Lab 1.
 Streaming Data Ingestion to Iceberg using Cloudera Data Flow

-### Deploy a Custom Data Flow Template
+### Overview of the Cloudera Data Flow Service

-Data Flow Templates make it easier to reuse and distribute data flows or specific parts of data flows.
-Besides reducing development time, reuse also supports the adoption of standards and patterns in data flow design.
-Data flow templates can help you to build a library of reusable elements that you can use as pre-built components in your new flows.
+Cloudera Data Flow is a cloud-native universal data distribution service powered by Apache NiFi​​ that enables you to connect to any data source, process and deliver data to any destination.
+The cloud-native service enables self-serve deployments of Apache NiFi data flows from a central catalog into auto-scaling Kubernetes clusters, with centralized monitoring and alerting capabilities for the deployments.
+Let's familiarise ourselves with the Data Flow service.

 1. Go back to the Cloudera Control Plane web interface.
 2. Click the **Data Flow** tile.